MelonKony/millmint/site/factbook/society/state/finance.md

 ### Bank of Vekllei

 The Bank of Vekllei (also *Labour Bank of Vekllei* and *Old Lady*) is Vekllei's central bank with a constitutionally-granted monopoly on the financial mechanisms of the Commonwealth, with nearly all Commonwealth banking firms subordinated to its organisation.
-It is responsible directly to the [[Treasury]] and sets the monetary policy of Vekllei.
+It is responsible directly to the [[commonwealth-treasury|Treasury]] and sets the monetary policy of Vekllei.
 It is primarily a macroeconomic institution that does not deal directly with the primary or secondary markets, but does over institutional banking services and complex financing for some markets in the Commonwealth.

 #### Personal Banking